 We meet in The Swan, High Street, Thornbury, normally at 9.30am on the first Saturday of the month, for a group litter-pick.
 We also help clear up after many of the special events in the town.

-If you think you would like to help make a difference to our town please email Kim, our organiser, telephone Christine or just come along to one of our monthly get-togethers.
+If you would like to help make a difference to our town please email via the link below or just come along to one of our monthly get-togethers.
 We can provide all the necessary equipment.
+Sue, Mary and Jane.

 Tel: 01454 414703